isocra/TableDnD/README.md

 ---

-## NB This is work in progress, please do not install via NPM *YET*

----

 ## Getting Started

 Let's create a simple table.
 The HTML for the table is very straight forward (no Javascript, pure HTML, we haven't added `thead` or `tbody` elements, but it works find with these too):